Páidí Ó Sé: Clare

 In 2007, Ó Sé was linked with a possible return to Kerry as manager; however, instead he was appointed manager of the Clare senior footballers.
 Once again expectations were high that Ó Sé would work his magic in a non-traditional football county.
 His tenure got off to a bad start when Clare were defeated by Waterford in the opening round of the provincial campaign and dumped out of the Championship.
 Speculation was rife that Ó Sé had abandoned Clare after this defeat.
 However, he returned and Clare later participated in the Tommy Murphy Cup, though a defeat by Antrim in the semi-final brought Ó Sé's tenure as manager to a premature end.
 He never again managed at inter-county level.

 Personal life

 Ó Sé married his wife Máire, a schoolteacher, in 1984 and together they had three children - Neasa, Siún and Pádraig Óg. Ó Sé has three nephews that have also played for Kerry; Darragh, Tomás and Marc Ó Sé.
 All three have been selected for All Stars Awards teams.
 Daughter Siún married Paul Geaney in December 2018.

 Business career

 Ó Sé ran a famed pub in Ceann Trá, the opening of which was attended by Taoiseach Charles Haughey, who flew into Kerry on one of his helicopters.
-The wall of his famous pub is adorned with portraits of figures such as Bill Clinton, Tom Cruise, Martin Sheen, Dolly Parton, Bertie Ahern and Brian Cowen.
+The wall of his famous pub is adorned with portraits of figures such as Bill Clinton, Tom Cruise, Martin Sheen, Bertie Ahern and Brian Cowen, as well as Dolly Parton, who, one night in 1990, while holidaying in Kerry, walked impromptu into the pub and sang along with the house band one her songs, "Coat of Many Colors".